aptech/docs/docs/CR-errorlog.rst

 This command enables you to do your own error handling in your GAUSS programs.
-To print an error message to the window and error log file along with file name and line number information, use errorlogat.
+To print an error message to the window and error log file along with file name and line number information, use :func:`errorlogat`.

 .. seealso:: Functions :func:`errorlogat`